“She has a good practical approach and instils confidence in clients.”

 - Sidwell v Police Medical Appeal Board (2015)

-Junior counsel (led by John Beggs QC) successfully representing Derbyshire Constabulary in judicial review of decision of PMAB that the officer was not permanently disabled within the meaning of the Police Pensions Regulations.
+Junior counsel (led by John Beggs KC) successfully representing Derbyshire Constabulary in judicial review of decision of PMAB that the officer was not permanently disabled within the meaning of the Police Pensions Regulations.
 This claim involved complex issues of the correct interpretation of “medical condition” and the definition of “permanent disablement” under the regulations.

 - Inquest into death of Habib-Ullah